SpotIM/spotim-integration-docs/social-kit/README.md

 You will need to replace the following placeholders:
 - `SPOT_ID` - Your Spot ID. **Notice** that the `SPOT_ID` appears in 3 places.
 - `POST_ID` in `data-post-id` attribute - A unique identifier for this Conversation.
 - `ARTICLE_TOPIC` in `data-article-tags` attribute - Main topics of the article.
-Can include several topics, separated by ",".This attribute is optional, and is used to support SpotIM's advanced features, such as Topic Pages, Recirculation by Topic, etc.
+Can include several topics, separated by ",".This attribute is optional, and is used to support Spot.IM's advanced features, such as Topic Pages, Recirculation by Topic, etc.
 - `ARTICLE_URL` in `data-post-url` attribute - The full Canonical URL of the page.
 This attribute is optional, and is used only if page's Canonical URL reference in the page's head section is erroneous.

 ```html